Glossary of plant morphology: Reproductive structures

 These two components are the androecium and gynoecium, respectively.
-The Androecium (literally, men's house) is a collective term for the male organs (stamens or microsporophylls).
+The androecium (literally, men's house) is a collective term for the male organs (stamens or microsporophylls).
 While sometimes leaflike (laminar), more commonly they consist of a long thread-like column, the filament, surmounted by a pollen bearing anther.
 The anther usually consists of two fused thecae.
-A theca is two microspoorangia.
+A theca is two microsporangia.
 The gynoecium (women's house) is the collective term for the female organs (carpels).
 A carpel is a modified megasporophyll consisting of two or more ovules, which develop conduplicatively (folded along the line).
 The carpels may be single, or collected together, to form an ovary, and contain the ovules.
 Another term, pistil, refers to the ovary as its expanded base, the style, a column arising from the ovary, and an expanded tip, the stigma.

 Within the stamen, the microsporangium forms grains of pollen, surrounded by a protective microspore, which form the male gametophyte.
 Within the carpel the megasporangium form the ovules, with its protective layers (integument) in the megaspore, and the female gametophyte.
 Unlike the male gametophyte, which is transported in the pollen, the female gametophyte remains within the ovule.

 Most flowers have both male and female organs, and hence are considered bisexual (perfect), which is thought to be the ancestral state.
 However, others have either one or the other and are therefore unisexual, or imperfect.
-In which case they may be either male (staminate) or female (pistillate).
+In which case they may be either male (staminate) or female (carpellate).
 Plants may bear either all bisexual flowers (hermaphroditic), both male and female flowers (monoecious), or only one sex (dioecious), in which case separate plants are either male or female flower-bearing.
 Where both bisexual and unisexual flowers exist on the same plant, it is called polygamous.
 Polygamous plants may have bisexual and staminate flowers (andromonoecious), bisexual and pistillate flowers (gynomonoecious), or both (trimonoecious).
-Other combinations include the presence of bisexual flowers on some individual plants and staminate on others (androdioecious), or bisexual and pistillate (gynodioecious).
-Finally, trioecious plants have bisexual, staminate, or pistillate flowers on different individuals.
+Other combinations include the presence of bisexual flowers on some individual plants and staminate on others (androdioecious), or bisexual and carpellate (gynodioecious).
+Finally, trioecious plants have bisexual, staminate, or carpellate flowers on different individuals.
 Arrangements other than hermaphroditic help to ensure outcrossing.